The Corrected Inverse-Gaussian: A Tractable First-Hitting-Time Channel Model for Nonstationary Molecular Communication: Introduction

 \section{Introduction}

-Molecular communication (MC) channels are governed by the stochastic transport of signaling molecules through diffusion and advection \cite{jamali2019channel, Farsad:2016}.
-The dominant modeling paradigm in the literature characterizes such channels via concentration-based impulse responses \cite{Pierobon:2010} derived from advection--diffusion partial differential equations \cite{Fick:1855}.
-Under steady and uniform drift conditions, these formulations admit compact analytical expressions, and for absorbing receiver settings, the first-hitting-time (FHT) distribution provides a natural description of molecule arrival dynamics.
-In particular, when drift is constant, the FHT density follows the classical Inverse-Gaussian (IG) distribution \cite{srinivas2012molecular}, which has been widely adopted as a tractable baseline analytical channel model.
+Diffusion-based molecular communication (MC) channels are governed by the stochastic transport of signaling molecules through diffusion and advection \cite{jamali2019channel, Farsad:2016}.
+The dominant modeling paradigm characterizes such channels via concentration-based impulse responses \cite{Pierobon:2010} derived from advection--diffusion partial differential equations (PDEs) \cite{Fick:1855}.
+Under steady and uniform drift conditions, these formulations admit compact analytical expressions \cite{jamali2019channel}.
+For absorbing receiver settings, the first-hitting-time (FHT) distribution provides a natural description of molecule arrival dynamics.
+In particular, when drift is constant, the FHT density follows the classical Inverse-Gaussian (IG) distribution \cite{srinivas2012molecular}, which has been widely adopted as a tractable baseline analytical channel model in MC.
+In this sense, the stationary-drift IG law is the communication-theoretic analytical baseline for absorbing MC receivers: it is explicit, likelihood-level, and directly usable in synchronization, detection, and channel analysis.
+The central gap addressed in this work is therefore not the lack of a numerical first-passage characterization, but the lack of an IG-type tractable channel law once the drift field becomes explicitly time varying.